 Our Pancreatic Cancer Aware Campaign has taken place in the following areas;

 What does the campaign involve?

 Distribution of GP packs which include information about our e-learning module to encourage as many GPs in each surgery to further their knowledge of the signs and symptoms of pancreatic cancer.
-The pack will also include: diagnostic guidelines, a symptom reminder pen and how to access information for patients.
+The pack also includes: diagnostic guidelines, a symptom reminder pen and how to access information for patients.

 £35 will fund resources for 1 GP surgery: Click to donate

 Distribution of pharmacy packs which will include a variety of similar materials to the GP pack as well as pharmacy specific materials.
 Pharmacy teams are a key point of contact for the general public who need advice on over the counter medication and so, they are perfectly placed to identify symptoms that tend to be disregarded by patients as mere inconveniences (e.g: indigestion and loss of appetite).